 When using acidic cleaners for cleaning your induction cooktop, they can cause permanent damage, create dangerous fumes or even start fires if spilled onto hot coils.

-These chemicals can cause damage to the surface of your stovetop, rendering it useless for cooking purposes.
+In order to increase your knowledge, these chemicals can cause damage to the surface of your stovetop, rendering it useless for cooking purposes.

 For example, did you know that an induction cooker cooks food faster than other types of cooking methods because it heats only the pot or pan directly above it instead of heating the entire stovetop like gas or electric stoves?